gruntwork-io/terragrunt/README.md

 1. **Remote state management**: A common mistake when using Terraform is to forget to configure remote state or to configure it incorrectly.
 Terragrunt can prevent these sorts of errors by automatically configuring remote state for everyone on your team.
-1. **Managing multiple modules**: Terragrunt has tools that make it easier to work with multiple Terraform folders, and therefore, multiple state files.
+1. **Managing multiple modules**: Terragrunt has tools that make it easier to work with multiple Terraform folders, environments, and state files.

 Other types of locking mechanisms and automation for more best practices may be added in the future.